stevenrskelton/stevenrskelton.github.io/_posts/2024-04-15-realtime-client-database-grpc-streams-zio.md

 # gRPC Server Bi-Directional Streaming using HTTP/2

-The evolution of technology has resulted in 2 technology standards for web-based bi-directional communications:
+The evolution of technology has resulted in two technology standards for web-based bi-directional communications:
 [WebSockets](https://en.wikipedia.org/wiki/WebSocket) and HTTP/2 streams.

 WebSockets were created first as the ability for a standard HTTP/1.1 connection to upgrade to support bi-directional